 Subdivision - The division of any parcel of land into two or more lots, blocks, or sites, with or

-without roads or highways and includes re-subdivision.
+without roads or highways.

 Subdivision: Major - Any subdivision not classified as a minor subdivision.

 Subdivision: Minor - Any subdivision containing not more than three (3) lots and not adversely affecting the development of the remainder of the parcel or adjoining properties, refer to Article III, Section 1-C.